Updated May 15, 2023

 Investment return, or majorly called Return on Investment (in short ROI), is the basic mathematical and financial calculation we all have done in our earlier times in School.
 But we have not tried this on Excel.
 Calculating Investment Return In Excel is the way to determine how much or the percentage returns the investor will receive based on the amount being invested for the given time period.
 There are different ways to find the investment return or ROI depending on our input type.
 We will see that in below examples and descriptions below as well.

 How to Use Calculating Investment Return In Excel?

 Considering the mathematical expression of calculating Return on Investment (ROI), we have different ways to find it.
-But most widely used method for finding ROI is shown below.
-Return on Investment can be the amount gained from the market or it can be the percentage by which we have gained the investment using the below formulas;
+But the most widely used method for finding ROI is shown below.
+Return on Investment can be the amount gained from the market, or it can be the percentage by which we have gained the investment using the below formulas;

 ROI = (Final Invested – Investment Amount)/ Investment Amount